 Overall, the goal is to start the process of resolving an issue that is years in the making, so don’t wait until it’s too late!

 Why choose Atom Law Group?

 Small Business Owners

 Why not choose Atom Law Group?
-We’re ready to give you and your small business a different experience in the realm of bankruptcy law.
+We’re ready to give you and your small business the care and attention that you deserve.

 Often called, “Liquidation Bankruptcy,” Chapter 7 liquidates a debtor’s non-exempt assets by the Trustee to repay debts.
 In Chapter 7, the Debtor’s discharge doesn’t depend on the Trustee’s ability to liquidate non-exempt assets.